A note on wormholes in slightly modified gravitational theories: Introduction

 (For a review, see Refs. \cite{SF08, NO07, fL08}.)
 Wormhole geometries in $f(R)$ modified gravitational theories are discussed in Ref. \cite{LO09}.
 Ref. \cite{J} assumes a noncommutative-geometry background in constructing wormhole geometries in $f(R)$ gravity.

 It is well known that wormholes in classical general relativity (GR) require a violation of the null energy condition, usually calling for the use of ``exotic matter" \cite{MT88}.
-Such matter must be confined to a very narrow band around the throat \cite{FR96}.
-Moreover, it is shown in Refs. \cite{Kuhf1} and \cite{Kuhf2} that for a wormhole to be compatible with quantum field theory, it is necessary to strike a balance between reducing the size of the exotic region and the degree of fine-tuning of the metric coefficients required to achieve this reduction.
-So dealing with a very small region suggests that a small modification of the gravitational theory may take the place of exotic matter, analogous to the way that the smearing effect in noncommutative geometry can replace such exotic matter \cite{pK13}.
+Such matter must be confined to a very narrow band around the throat \cite{FR96, Kuhf}.
+Dealing with a very small region suggests that a small modification of the gravitational theory may take the place of exotic matter, analogous to the way that the smearing effect in noncommutative geometry can replace such exotic matter \cite{pK13}.
 So in studying the effect of the slightly modified gravity, we concentrate mainly on the vicinity of the throat.

-A sufficiently small modification of the gravitational theory is likely to be consistent with observation.